How to Drive in the Dark: Tips for Safe Driving at Night

 Further Safety Precautions

 To ensure your vehicle is roadworthy, it’s advisable to take it to a garage for a pre-winter check-up.
-Potholes, especially in wet weather, can cause suspension and wheel failures.
+Potholes, especially in wet weather, can cause suspension and wheel failures - book in for our Free Pothole Damage Check if you have any concerns.
 Check your brakes for wear, as cold weather can lead to them being less effective.
 If your MOT is due soon, remember to get your MOT booked in at your local National Tyres and Autocare branch.

 To make sure your tyres are in good condition, look out for worn tread and check the pressure.
 Failing to take the necessary care could leave you with a dangerous flat tyre.